github/docs/content/actions/reference/events-that-trigger-workflows.md

 | ------------------ | ------------ | ------------ | ------------------|
 | [workflow_dispatch](/webhooks/event-payloads/#workflow_dispatch) | n/a | Last commit on the `GITHUB_REF` branch | Branch that received dispatch |

 You can configure custom-defined input properties, default input values, and required inputs for the event directly in your workflow.
 When the workflow runs, you can access the input values in the `github.event.inputs` context.
-For more information, see "[Context and expression syntax for {{ site.data.variables.product.prodname_actions }}](/actions/reference/context-and-expression-syntax-for-github-actions#github-context)."
+For more information, see "[Context and expression syntax for {% data variables.product.prodname_actions %}](/actions/reference/context-and-expression-syntax-for-github-actions#github-context)."

-You can manually trigger a workflow run using the {{ site.data.variables.product.product_name }} API and from {{ site.data.variables.product.product_name }}.
+You can manually trigger a workflow run using the {% data variables.product.product_name %} API and from {% data variables.product.product_name %}.
 For more information, see "[Manually running a workflow](/actions/managing-workflow-runs/manually-running-a-workflow)."

- When you trigger the event on {{ site.data.variables.product.prodname_dotcom }}, you can provide the `ref` and any `inputs` directly on {{ site.data.variables.product.prodname_dotcom }}.
+ When you trigger the event on {% data variables.product.prodname_dotcom %}, you can provide the `ref` and any `inputs` directly on {% data variables.product.prodname_dotcom %}.
 For more information, see "[Using inputs and outputs with an action](/actions/learn-github-actions/finding-and-customizing-actions#using-inputs-and-outputs-with-an-action)."

- To trigger the custom `workflow_dispatch` webhook event using the REST API, you must send a `POST` request to a {{ site.data.variables.product.prodname_dotcom }} API endpoint and provide the `ref` and any required `inputs`.
+ To trigger the custom `workflow_dispatch` webhook event using the REST API, you must send a `POST` request to a {% data variables.product.prodname_dotcom %} API endpoint and provide the `ref` and any required `inputs`.
 For more information, see the "[Create a workflow dispatch event](/rest/reference/actions/#create-a-workflow-dispatch-event)" REST API endpoint.

 ##### Example workflow configuration